kynetx/Fuse-app/README.md

 `npm install cordova -g`
 Afterwards `cordova` should be avaliable at the command line.

-For most development purposes, simply `cd www/` from the project root and then run `cordova server`.
+For most development purposes, simply `cd www/` from the project root and then run `cordova serve`.
 You can then develop the applciation and see your changes reflected on `localhost:8000`.

 ## Build Process